 The last large explosion was blowing up a barn attached to a farmhouse.
-The prep time for this was very short and the house and prestige cars parked nearby were not to be damaged.
+The prep time for this scene was very short and the house and prestige cars parked nearby were not to be damaged.
 Toby and his crew only had access to rig on the day of a night shoot.
-They weakened the timber structure and loaded steel mortars with “Dry Fuel Fireballs”, and were ready for filming when the Unit started work that night.
+They weakened the timber structure and loaded steel mortars with dry fuel fireballs, and were ready for filming when the Unit started work that night.

-Jackie Chan’s character Quan sets off an improvised explosive in a toilet – again using the” Dry Fuel fireball” and compressed air which blew the weakened set apart
+Jackie Chan’s character, Quan, sets off an improvised explosive in a toilet – again using the dry fuel fireball approach and compressed air which blew the weakened set apart.

-An energetic shootout and a breaching charge in the “safe house”, where we constructed a false floor and realistic pyrotechnic shaped charge which behaved exactly like a real one.
-We rigged the house set with bullet hits and used capsule guns where we could.
+An energetic shootout and a breaching charge in the safe house, where our technicians constructed a false floor and realistic pyrotechnic shaped charge which behaved exactly like a real one.
+We rigged the set with bullet hits and used capsule guns for additional firepower.

 - Pyrotechnics & Fire